Antoniowtd/Extemporary_Exam/README.md

 	-starting a project from zero or clonning an existing repository:

+	git init will indicate that you just started a project

+	git clone "URL" will copy the repository of the url

 echo "# Hola" >> README.md
 git init
 git add README.md